LlemonDuck/sailing/README.md

 ## Menu Entry Swaps
 - Sails At Helm Only: Deprioritizes sail interaction options when you’re not at the helm.
 - Prioritize Cargo Hold: Prioritizes clicking the Cargo Hold over nearby objects to make it easier to open.
+- Deprio(ritize) Stop-navigating During BT: Deprioritizes the 'Stop-navigating' and 'Escape' option while you are in a Barracuda Trial.
+- Deprio(ritize) Cargo Hold During BT: Deprioritizes cargo hold options while in a Barracuda Trial and at helm.

 ## Sea Charting
 - Highlight Sea Charting Locations: Highlights nearby chartable locations.